Self-Serve Compost

 Is there a limit to how much free compost I can get?

 No. There is no limit to how much compost an individual resident can manually load.
-Compost is available seasonally and provided on a first come, first serve basis.
+Compost is available seasonally and provided on a first come, first serve basis for residential use only.

 Is it possible to get compost loaded by staff into my car/trailer?